 Hip osteonecrosis is the result of a lack of adequate blood supply to the femoral head.
 Without adequate blood supply nourishment, the bone in the head of the femur dies and gradually collapses.
 As a result, the articular cartilage covering the hip bones also collapses, leading to disabling and painful arthritis of the hip.

-Please note: We accept full out of network insurance befits (we will contact your insurance company and submit for you).
-You will enjoy the luxury and benefit of academic medicine in a top rated concierge environment without the hassle of long hospital waiting room times and paperwork.
+Please note: We accept full out-of-network insurance benefits (we will contact your insurance company and submit for you).
+You will enjoy the luxury and benefit of academic medicine in a top-rated concierge environment without the hassle of long hospital waiting room times and paperwork.
 Most policies reimburse patients for most of the cost of hip osteonecrosis diagnosis and surgery.
 Our surgical coordinator will assist you with all paperwork, pre-authorizations, and approvals.

 Orthopedic Hip Surgery for Osteonecrosis

 There are four main types of surgery used for osteonecrosis employed by Orthopedic Hip Surgeons of NYC.
 During your consultation with the best in class NYC orthopedic hip surgeon he will decide if you need hip surgery and what which surgery is best for you.

 - Core decompression surgery.
 Lowers pressure inside the bone to increase blood flow to the bone.

 - Osteotomy.
 Reshapes the bone to reduce stress on the damaged joint in your hip.

 - Bone graft.
 Takes healthy bone from one part of the body and uses it to replace diseased bone in your hip.

 - Total joint replacement.
 Replaces the joint with a man-made one.

 What causes osteonecrosis?